The Preferred Head Lice Clinic, Treatment and Lice Removal Centers

-For over 21 years, South Florida Family Health and Research Centers medical divisions within parasitic infectious disease Lice Cleanique and Lice Source Services provides clinical assessments, treatments, rapid removal, and clinical research of Pediculus Humanus Capitis (head lice).
+For over 27 years, South Florida Family Health and Research Centers medical divisions within parasitic infectious disease Lice Cleanique located in Kendall, FL and Lice Source Services in Plantation, FL. provides clinical assessments, head lice treatments, rapid nit and lice removal, and clinical research of Pediculus Humanus Capitis (head lice).

 Lice Cleanique and Lice Source Services Health Care Clinics locations are in-network with most major insurance plans.
 Staffed by Board Certified Family Medicine providers with Compassionate Medical Assistants who provide world class medical care for patients diagnosed with Pediculus Humanus Capitis (head lice) through full spectrum outpatient Primary Care Family Medicine.